setopsco/docs/content/latest/user/installation.md

 You are now ready to use the SetOps CLI.

+## Organizations

+After successful login, your session is linked to the Organization you logged into.
+If you are a member of multiple Organizations and want to switch between them you can do so by logging out via `setops logout`.
+Then you can login to other Organization using `setops login`.

 ## Going further

 [Read more about the concepts]({{< relref "/latest/user/concepts" >}}) which power SetOps.